BRYN MAWR COLLEGE

 Both methods encourage active student or user engagement and embrace continuous iteration of teaching methods / designs.

-Empathy fosters a learner-centered or human-centered mindset that is essential for creating positive and impactful experiences in both domains.
+Empathy fosters a learner-centered and human-centered mindset that is essential for creating positive and impactful experiences in both fields.

 Constraints in UX and education encourage innovative problem-solving and push people to think outside traditional boundaries.